-The SIRF may be used to inform the LIPF that an NF has been registered / deregistered with the NRF and is now ready for use in a user service chain.
+The SIRF may be used to inform the LIPF that an NF has been registered / deregistered with the NRF and is now ready for use in a network service.
 The LIPF is assumed to already have knowledge of which POIs and TFs are associated with which NFs.

 POIs, TFs and MDFs may be discovered in virtualised deployments using the approach described in clause 5.6.
 The exact mechanisms for achieving this are out of scope of the present document.